ethtri/SnapCase_App/docs/Deployment/Alias_Runbook.md

 - Branch is `main` or a sponsor-approved branch (pass `--allow-branch <name>` if the approved branch is not `main`).
 - Rerun `npm run lint` and `npm run build` on the branch you are promoting.
 - Confirm Screens 1/2 match the approved baseline (Task21) and checkout/thank-you still align.
-- Fetch the current dev target for rollback: `vercel inspect dev.snapcase.ai --scope snapcase` (note the `url` value), then craft the rollback command `vercel alias set <current-target> dev.snapcase.ai --scope snapcase --yes`.
+- Fetch the current dev target for rollback: `vercel inspect dev.snapcase.ai --scope snapcase` (note the `url` value), then craft the rollback command `vercel alias set <current-target> dev.snapcase.ai --scope snapcase`.

 ## Command
 - Promote (guarded): `node scripts/alias-dev.mjs --target https://<preview>.vercel.app`
   - Optional: `--dry-run` (exercise all guards but skip alias), `--scope <team>` (default `snapcase`), `--allow-branch <approved-branch>` to permit a sponsor-approved branch, `--yes` to auto-ack the baseline prompt.
-- Rollback: use the target reported by `vercel inspect dev.snapcase.ai`, e.g., `vercel alias set snapcase-pgz7j4zcj-snapcase.vercel.app dev.snapcase.ai --scope snapcase --yes`.
+- Rollback: use the target reported by `vercel inspect dev.snapcase.ai`, e.g., `vercel alias set snapcase-pgz7j4zcj-snapcase.vercel.app dev.snapcase.ai --scope snapcase`.

 ## Rules
 - Do not point `dev.snapcase.ai` at unapproved previews.
 Keep the alias on `main` or the last sponsor-approved branch; use previews for initial sponsor tests until approval.